-If you or someone you know has struggled with substance abuse, alcohol addiction, or drug addiction, it’s important to be aware of the types of detox available.
+If you or someone you know has struggled with substance abuse, alcohol addiction, or drug addiction, it’s essential to be aware of the types of detox available.
 Long Island outpatient detox is a leading option that is less of an interruption to people’s daily lives.

 What is Acute Withdrawal?